 هذه المقالة متاحة ايضاً باللغة العربية العربية

-There are plenty of reasons why 90% of startups fail before they even make a profit in the market.
+There are plenty of reasons why companies fail, 90% of startups fail before they even make a profit in the market.
 The bigger the market, the fewer startups can survive in the competition.
 21.5% of startups actually fail in promoting their story to the world in their first year.
-In this article, we try to analyze the failed case studies in order to give you a clear understanding and a heads up before starting your own company.
+In this article, we try to analyze the failed case studies in order to give you a clear understanding and a heads-up before starting your own company.

 We simplified terms in this article to help you get a grasp of it by just skimming through the headlines.
 P.S.
 Please don’t let these reasons hold you back, consider them as learning lessons to avoid doing the same mistakes as the ones before you.